If there’s one thing I can absolutely guarantee, it’s that every affiliate wants lots of traffic. In general, more traffic = more money.

 They actually found that articles of 3,000 to 10,000 words were shared the most, but let’s apply some of that good old 80/20 logic to this again.

 Based on the chart above, as long as the article length is over 2,000 words, you’re going to capture a vastly greater amount of shares compared to articles under that.

 This is why my recommendation stands at 2,000 to 5,000 words.

-I feel that is more achievable and pushing that extra 20% to get to the next bracket is probably not worth it.
+I feel it’s more achievable, and pushing that extra 20% to get to the next bracket is probably not worth it.

 How do you work your keywords in?

-The worst mistake that you can make is to over-stuff your keywords in your article.
+The worst mistake you can make is to over-stuff your keywords in your article.

 As a guide, your articles should feature the target keyword/s in:

 - The URL slug of the article